percona/pbm-docs/docs/features/incremental-backup.md

 ## Implementation specifics

-Percona Backup for MongoDB tracks the backup history only on the node where the base incremental backup was taken.
+1. Percona Backup for MongoDB tracks the backup history only on the node where the base incremental backup was taken.
 This means that subsequent incremental backups must always be run on that very node.
 To make this happen, Percona Backup for MongoDB tries to schedule backups on that same node.

     If the node with the base incremental backup is down or unavailable, you must start the incremental backup chain anew on another node.

+2. Adjusting node priorities for backup interferes with the default behaviour described above.
+If only a subset of nodes is listed for the priority, the remaining nodes receive the default priority 1 and it may happen that the incremental backup is taken not from the node where the base backup was taken.

+    To avoid this, make sure to either list all nodes in the priority list or  least one node from every replica set .

 [Make a backup](../usage/start-backup.md){ .md-button .md-button }
 [Restore a backup](../usage/restore.md){ .md-button .md-button }